Magnetic monopole relaxation effects in spin ice Dy$_2$Ti$_2$O$_7$: Theoretical analysis

 The heat equation allows us to determine the extent of this effect and we can determine an upper limit for the frequency that can be used to probe a sample while maintaining low thermal gradients.
-Figure.~\ref{fig:dtothermalgradient} shows the maximum allowed frequency $f_\textup{max}$ as a function of sample size for a spherical DTO sample of radius $r$.
+Figure~\ref{fig4:dtothermalgradient} shows the maximum allowed frequency $f_\textup{max}$ as a function of sample size for a spherical DTO sample of radius $r$.
 The insets show the typical solutions to the heat equation in the two different regimes.
 Above the maximum frequency, $f_\textup{max}$, the temperature is not homogeneous in the sample, resulting in a lower value of the measured heat capacity.
-For a sample with radius $1\textup{ mm}$, the thermal conductivity is sufficient for frequencies up to $1\textup{ Hz}$ (left inset in Fig~\ref{fig:dtothermalgradient}).
-However, with a surface modulation frequency of $100\textup{ Hz}$ the temperature oscillations affect only the surface, and the interior of the sample will not give any contribution to the measured heat capacity (right inset in Fig.~\ref{fig:dtothermalgradient}).
+For a sample with radius 1\,mm, the thermal conductivity is sufficient for frequencies up to 1\,Hz (left inset in Fig~\ref{fig4:dtothermalgradient}).
+However, with a surface modulation frequency of 100\,Hz the temperature oscillations affect only the surface, and the interior of the sample will not give any contribution to the measured heat capacity (right inset in Fig.~\ref{fig4:dtothermalgradient}).

-If we probe below the critical modulation frequency, the temperature gradients are small and we will observe the full heat capacity of the sample.
-This is the case for the experiments performed in this study, since the largest sample is about $100~\mu\textup{m}$ large and the maximum frequency used is less than $200\textup{ Hz}$.
+If we probe below the critical ac frequency, the temperature gradients are small and we should observe the full heat capacity of the sample.
+This is the case for the experiments performed in this study, since the powder samples have only $\mu\textup{m}$-sized grains and the maximum frequency used is less than 500\,Hz.
 Hence, the observed experimental behavior is not due to poor thermal conductivity.
-Instead, it is likely to originate in the slow low-temperature magnetic dynamics inherent to spin ice.
-With sufficiently slow dynamics a delay in the spin system temperature can develop with respect to the phonon system which can explain the observed features in the heat capacity\cite{RelaxationBook,RevModPhys.69.1}.
+Instead, it originates from the slow low-temperature magnetic dynamics inherent to spin ice.
+With sufficiently slow dynamics a delay in the spin system temperature can develop with respect to the phonon system which should explain the observed features in the heat capacity \cite{RelaxationBook, RevModPhys.69.1}.